vijayst/react-es6-starter/README.md

 # volunteer
-React / Express scaffolding using ES 2015 code.
+React / Express scaffolding for ES6 code.
+Gulp task runner which uses browserify and nodemon for automatic refresh.